wwoof/jobs/full-stack-software-engineer.md

 - To apply for this position, please fill out [this form](https://airtable.com/shraLjldazjZdBMby).
 - Deadline: this position will remain open until we find the right candidate.
-- Prefered start date: January 3, 2023
+- Prefered start date: February 2023

 ## Requirements